boldflight/BibleConverter/test_EPUB/output/Job.md

 an iniquity to be judged.
-[12] For it is a fire that devours even to Destruction, and it would uproot all my harvest. or my female servants when they disputed with me,
+[12] For it is a fire that devours even to Destruction, and it would uproot all my harvest.

+[13] “If I have disregarded the right of my male servants or my female servants when they disputed with me,
 [14] then what will I do when God confronts me in judgment;